Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Let's say you're managing a video game studio.
 You can write your game engine in Kaeon FUSION by using an interface that generates C.
-You can use ONE to create custom file and metadata formats for your engine, and use Kaeon FUSION with the standard interface as a scripting langauge.
+You can use ONE to create custom file and metadata formats for your engine, and use Kaeon FUSION with the standard interface as a scripting language.
 You can automate builds and manage assets using scripts written with the standard interface.
 And you can even build a website to market your game using an interface that generates HTML and CSS.
 Never once would you have to use more than one syntax or environment,